jfrog/setup-jfrog-cli/README.md

 | Important: When exposing more than one Artifactory servers to the Action, you should always add the ```jfrog rt use``` command to specify the server to use. |
 | --- |

-## Setting the Build Name and Build Number When Publishing Build-Info to Artifactory
+## Setting the build name and build number ehen publishing build-info to Artifactory
 The Action automatically sets the following environment variables:
 *JFROG_CLI_BUILD_NAME* and *JFROG_CLI_BUILD_NUMBER* with the workflow name and commit hash respectively.
 You therefore don't need to specify the build name and build number on any of the build related JFrog CLI commands.